Notice of Privacy Practices

 - Right to Request Restrictions: You have the right to request restrictions or limitations on our uses or disclosures of your health information (medical records) for purposes of treatment, payment, or health care operations.
 You also have the right to request that we limit our disclosure of your medical records to someone who is involved in your care or payment for your care.

 However, UHCS is not required to agree to your request.
 If we agree, we will comply with your request unless the information is needed to provide for your care and safety or that of others.
-You should address your request for restrictions to the Executive Director of UHCS.
 In your request, please tell the director 1) what information you want to limit; 2) whether you want to limit its use, disclosure, or both; and 3) to whom you want the limits to apply.

 - Right to Request Mode of Communication: You have the right to request that UHCS communicate with you about medical matters through specific channels, that is, in a certain way or at a certain location.
 For example, you can ask that we only contact you at work, or only at home, or only by mail.

-Your request for mode of communication should be made in writing to the Executive Director of UHCS.
+Your request for mode of communication should be made in writing to UHCS.
 We will not ask you the reason for your request and will attempt to accommodate all reasonable requests.

 - Right to Inspect and Copy: You have the right to inspect and copy your medical records.
 However, pending further clarification of federal regulations, Counseling Services may restrict your access to mental health records during your treatment, except for information about your medications or somatic treatment.
 Upon completion of your mental health treatment, you have the same right of access to your mental health records as you do to your regular medical records.

-To request inspection or copying of your records, you should make your request in writing to the Executive Director, or designee.
+To request inspection or copying of your records, you should make your request in writing.
 Please note that a request to inspect your medical records means that you may examine them during working hours at a mutually convenient time and place within the Ambrose Building.
 If you request a copy of the information, UHCS may charge a reasonable fee for the cost of copying, mailing, or other supplies associated with your request.
 UHCS may deny your request to inspect and copy in certain circumstances.

 - Right to Amend: If, in your opinion, your medical records are incorrect or incomplete, you may request that UHCS amend your records.
 You have the right to request an amendment for as long as the information is kept by UHCS.